US Senate career of Joe Biden: 1972 U.S. Senate campaign in Delaware

-Joe Biden, a member of the New Castle County Council, ran in the 1972 U.S. Senate election in Delaware against Republican incumbent senator J. Caleb Boggs.
-Boggs was considering retirement, which would likely have left U.S. Representative Pete du Pont and Wilmington Mayor Harry G. Haskell Jr. in a divisive primary fight.
+Biden, who was a member of the New Castle County Council, ran in the senate election against Republican incumbent senator J. Caleb Boggs.
+Boggs was considering retirement, which would likely have left incumbent U.S. Representative Pete du Pont and Wilmington Mayor Harry G. Haskell Jr. in a divisive primary fight.
 To avoid that, President Nixon helped convince Boggs to run again with full party support.
 No other Democrat wanted to run against Boggs.

 Biden's campaign had little and was given no chance of winning.
 His sister, Valerie Biden Owens, managed his campaign (as she would his future campaigns) and other family members staffed it.
 The campaign relied upon handed-out newsprint position papers and meeting voters face-to-face; the state's smallness and lack of a major media market made that approach feasible.
 He did receive some help from the AFL–CIO and Democratic pollster Patrick Caddell.
 His campaign focused on withdrawal from Vietnam, the environment, civil rights, mass transit, more equitable taxation, health care, the public's dissatisfaction with politics as usual, and "change".
 During the summer, he trailed by almost 30 percentage points, but his energy level, his attractive young family, and his ability to connect with voters' emotions gave him an advantage over the ready-to-retire Boggs.
 Biden won the November 7 election by 3,162 votes.

 Results of the 1972 U.S. Senate election in Delaware by county: